 - Additional eligibility requirement.
 First-time applicants must have minimum total revenues of at least $100,000 for the last completed year, and projected revenues for the current and request years.

 - First-time applicants to the Annual Operating program may only apply in the first year of a multi-year cycle.
 The next year first-time applicants may apply is:

 - Choirs 2019

 - Opera 2019

 “Professional” describes music organizations with paid administrative personnel, led by paid professional artistic personnel, and comprised of paid professional or semi-professional musicians (or have a core of the same).
 TAC recognizes that due to systemic barriers within the broader arts community (e.g. limited mainstream presentation opportunities for artists from equity-seeking communities) that some flexibility may be required in interpreting eligibility criteria to take into account equivalent professional experience and contexts.
-Potential applicants from equity-seeking communities are encouraged to discuss their eligibility with the program officer in advance of submitting an application.
+Potential applicants from equity-seeking communities are encouraged to discuss their eligibility with the program manager in advance of submitting an application.

 return to Music programming